waywardgeek/infnoise/README.md

 be just one more source of noise in a symphony of existing noise sources, and will not enhance the resulting entropy enough to bother.

-An INM will amplify _every_ source of niose and amplify it until it is larger than Vsupply.
+A modular noise multiplier will amplify _every_ source of niose and amplify it until it is larger than Vsupply.
 It adds them together and amplifies them in parallel.
 Every device in the signal path loop contributes.

 With N sources of noise, the output looks like: